-If performing a barbell standing calf raise, begin with your feet shoulder-width apart.
-The barbell should be resting on your upper back, with both feet facing forward.
+If performing a standing calf raise, begin with your feet shoulder-width apart with both feet facing forward.
 Engage both your calves and slowly raise your heels, transferring the weight to the balls of your feet.
 Return to the starting position and repeat.

 Although it’s mostly seen in football training, the agility ladder is also useful as a way for developing your calves and other lower body muscles.
 The key is to go as fast as you can, turning it into an explosive cardio exercise as well.
 And if you don’t have a ladder, using tape or chalk will work just as well.

 Start by laying the ladder out on the floor.
 If using something else, ensure that you’re leaving yourself enough space between the “rungs.”
 Begin on one end of the ladder, and hop between the rungs, alternating feet as you do.
 Continue until you get to the opposite end, going fast but also keeping within the lines.
 Repeat on the way back.